March 22, 2022

 Mad Max and I hiked together for the first two hours of the day, telling each other stories about our off-trail lives and just getting to know each other better.
 It’s amazing how you can find something in common with just about any hiker you meet.

 Thru-hiking is a bit like the military in that way.
-You all have this shared hardship that you’re enduring, and you have nothing but time to kill.
+You all have this shared hardship you’re enduring and have nothing but time to kill.
 It becomes an intense bonding experience somehow.
 Each day feels like a month.
 Each week feels like a year.
-And people who you never would have looked at twice back home suddenly become instant friends in a matter of hours or days.
+And people you never would have looked at twice back home suddenly become instant friends in hours or days.

-Around 10 am, we caught up to the Three Amigos, a trio in their 60s who were also thru-hiking the AZT.
-I’d been on their heels for weeks now, gradually closing the gap just a little more each day.
-So it was nice to finally put some faces to the names.
+Around 10 am, we caught up with the Three Amigos, a trio in their 60s who were also thru-hiking the AZT.
+I’d been on their heels for weeks, gradually closing the gap a little more each day.
+So it was nice to put some faces to the names finally.

-Mad Max and I chatted with the guys before hiking up to our highest point for the day, where the AZT left the forest road and merged back onto single track trail again.
-I figured this was my best chance at cell reception.
-So I took my phone out and sent a text to Volt letting him know our general destination and the time, just in case he was still hoping to catch us and share a ride into town.
+Mad Max and I chatted with the guys before hiking up to our highest point for the day, where the AZT left the forest road and merged back onto a single-track trail again.
+I figured this was my best chance at cell reception, so I took my phone out and texted Volt our general destination and the time, just in case he was still hoping to catch us and share a ride into town.

-We still had several more hours of hiking in front of us, so I supposed there’s always a chance we will reunite and be our own version of the ‘three amigos’ as we headed into Payson tonight.
+We still had several more hours of hiking ahead of us, so I suppose there’s always a chance we will reunite and be our own version of the ‘three amigos’ as we head into Payson tonight.
 But I wasn’t holding my breath.

 SUN GLOVES

 Around noon, we both stopped at Boulder Pools to eat a quick lunch and refill our water.
-It was beginning to warm up as the morning turned to afternoon, and I’d long since stripped of my rain jacket.
-Now I was on the opposite end of the spectrum and feeling as it I was overheating under the hot desert sun.
+It was beginning to warm up as the morning turned to afternoon, and I’d long since stripped off my rain jacket.
+I was now on the opposite end of the temperature spectrum and feeling as if I was overheating under the hot desert sun.

-I figured the best remedy for the heat would be to douse my sun shirt in the water just as I had back in the Superstitions.
-So stripped my sun gloves off (to keep them from get soaked in the process) and dunked my sun hoodie in a pool of water as Mad Max set off ahead of me.
+I figured the best remedy for the heat would be to douse my sun shirt in water, just as I had done back in the Superstitions.
+So, I stripped my sun gloves off (to prevent them from getting soaked) and dunked my sun hoodie in a pool of water as Mad Max set off ahead of me.

 Dammit!
 I needed those sun gloves out here in the desert.
 I couldn’t afford to lose them now.
 And so, I turned back around and backtracked to the water while Mad Max pulled ahead even further.